Gesthalt/odin-recipes/README.md

 # odin-recipes
 First HTML Project

-Current project is website with link to recipes.
+Website with links to recipes